http-party/node-http-proxy/README.md

   <img src="doc/logo.png?raw=true"/>
 </p>

-Caronte
+node-http-proxy
 =======

-Caronte is an HTTP programmable proxying library that supports websockets.
+`node-http-proxy` is an HTTP programmable proxying library that supports websockets.
 It is suitable for implementing components such as proxies and load balancers.